“How is The Extraordinaries Club different to your book?”

 6. The content for parents is completely new

-I've discovered through working with the parents in my Facebook group that parents need just as much help with all this stuff, and knowing exactly how to support your son or daughter, as students do.
+I've discovered through working with parents that they need just as much help with all this stuff, and knowing exactly how to support your son or daughter, as students do.
 By getting you up to speed on all of these things and establishing ways of communicating about it with your child you'll reduce the need to nag and stem the worry about the exams process because you all totally understand the process and have established productive ways of communicating about it.

 7. Just in time information